open-telemetry/opentelemetry-ruby/instrumentation/rspec/README.md

-# OpenTelemetry Rspec Instrumentation
+# OpenTelemetry RSpec Instrumentation

-Todo: Add a description.
+The RSpec instrumentation is a community-maintained instrumentation for the [RSpec][rspec-home] BDD testing framework.

 ## How do I get started?